alexrhowe/APOLLO/README.txt

 NOTE: the version of emcee is especially important.
 Emcee version 3 makes significant changes an is not fully backward-compatible.
-In particular, the MPI Pool functionality is forked to another module, schwimmbad, in Emcee 3.
+In particular, the MPI Pool functionality is forked to another module, schwimmbad, and the sample chain is handled with a new Backends class.

 The build environment needed to run APOLLO on a computing cluster will vary with the particular cluster.
 You may need to load Anaconda and the C++ compiler, and possibly create a Python virtual environment.
 Contact your local support team for assistance.

+NOTE for Discover: to convert from the local version that uses Emcee 2 and the on-cluster MPI version that uses Emcee 3, do the following:
+1. In setup.py, change "g++-mp-9" to "g++" and "gcc-mp-9" to "gcc".
+2. In Apollo.py, change:
+    import corner
+To:
+    #import corner
+    import matplotlib
+    matplotlib.use('pdf')
+3. In Apollo.py, change:
+    from emcee.utils import MPIPool
+To:
+    from schwimmbad import MPIPool
+4. In Apollo.py, before setting up the sampler, add: reader = emcee.backends.Backend()
+5. In the EnsembleSampler constructor, add the parameter "backend=reader".
+6. In the sample iteration loop, add at the beginning: coords = reader.get_last_sample().coords blobs = reader.get_blobs()[i]
+7. In the sample iteration loop, change "sample[0]" to "coords" and "sample[3]" to "blobs" at each instance.
+8. Comment out the entire plotting section.

 2. FUNCTIONALITY

-APOLLO version 0.9.10 is verified to be accurate and stable with the one-stream radiative transfer algorithm for transit, secondary eclipse, and direct imaging; for layered and 5-parameter T-P profiles; for cloud-free models, an opaque cloud deck, a cloud slab of uniform particle size and density, and a cloud of gaussian particle density and uniform particle size.
+APOLLO version 0.10 is verified to be accurate and stable with the one-stream radiative transfer algorithm for transit, secondary eclipse, and direct imaging; for layered and 5-parameter T-P profiles; for cloud-free models, an opaque cloud deck, a cloud slab of uniform particle size and density, and a cloud of gaussian particle density and uniform particle size.

-Later version testing is pending.

 The two-stream radiative transfer algorithm is verified only for cloud-free and opaque cloud deck eclipse spectra.